Sound FX

 Annika is a sound artist with an eclectic and genre-diverse practice.
 She performs under the monikers Nika Mo, Great Statue, and contributes to the local ecology of experimental sound both as an individual and as a co-director of Tone List label.
 Annika facilitates sound-based creative projects with Martu, Gija, Bunuba, Gooniyandi and Walmatjarri language groups.

-Baya Gawiy Children and Family Centre and Marninwarntikura Women’s Resource Centre
+Baya Gawiy Children and Family Centre & Marninwarntikura Women’s Resource Centre

-The aim of the Baya Gawiy Buga yani Jandu yani u Centre is to improve health and education outcomes for children and families in the Fitzroy Valley by working in partnership with the community.
-Baya Gawiy opened its doors in September 2012 and was formally opened on July 2nd 2013.
-The centre was opened as an integrated early childhood centre, constructed and developed by Marninwarntikura under the National Partnership Agreement for Indigenous Early Childhood Development, part of the Council of Australian Government (COAG) Closing the Gap agenda.
+The Baya Gawiy Buga yani Jandu yani u Centre focuses on improving health and education outcomes for children and families in the Fitzroy Valley.
+Opened in 2013, it was developed under the National Partnership Agreement for Indigenous Early Childhood Development and forms part of the Council of Australian Governments’ Closing the Gap initiative.

 Fitzroy Valley District High School

-Fitzroy Valley District High School has a strong focus on developing the literacy and numeracy skills of their Kindergarten to Year 12 students.
+Fitzroy Valley District High School focuses on literacy and numeracy development from Kindergarten to Year 12.

 The Flow Album